RedisLabs/redislabs-docs/content/rs/installing-upgrading/install/plan-deployment/hardware-requirements.md

 Active-Active databases have a lower threshold for activating the eviction policy, because it requires propagation to all participating clusters.
 The eviction policy starts to evict keys when one of the Active-Active instances reaches 80% of its memory limit.
 {{</note>}}

-### Redis on Flash database sizing {#redis-on-flash-sizing}
+### Auto Tiering database sizing {#redis-on-flash-sizing}

-Additional factors for sizing Redis on Flash databases:
+Additional factors for sizing Auto Tiering databases:

-- [**Database persistence**]({{<relref "/rs/databases/configure/database-persistence#redis-on-flash-data-persistence">}}) – Redis on Flash uses dual database persistence where both the primary and replica shards persist to disk.
+- [**Database persistence**]({{<relref "/rs/databases/configure/database-persistence#redis-on-flash-data-persistence">}}) – Auto Tiering uses dual database persistence where both the primary and replica shards persist to disk.
 This may add some processor and network overhead, especially in cloud configurations with network-attached storage.